-Steve Hickoff earned a B.S. in General Studies (poetry/fiction/nonfiction writing) from Lock Haven University of Pennsylvania, and an M.A. in English and Writing from the University of New Hampshire, studying under the late Charles Simic.
+Steve Hickoff earned a bachelor's degree in creative writing and the humanities from Lock Haven University of Pennsylvania, and, with a full scholarship and teaching assistantship, an M.A. in the University of New Hampshire’s writing program, studying under the poet and essayist Charles Simic.

 He also co-wrote lyrics to “Drivin’ on 9” using lines of poetry from one of his notebooks, a song first recorded by Ed’s Redeeming Qualities, later covered by The Breeders on the platinum-certified album Last Splash.